karadugan/NC-School-Enrollment-/README.md

 # North Carolina School Enrollment

-This is a comparison between the enrollment rates or age groups, from preschool to university, of North Carolina Students in public and private schools.
+This repository compares the enrollment rates or age groups, from preschool to university, of North Carolina Students in public and private schools.
 Both the enrollment of public and private schools are also compared to the total enrollment rate across all students in the state.

 ## Data Sourcing